 What do you always bring out into nature with you?

 Margaret: As little as possible.
 A camera and a notebook and pen.
 Oh, and maybe a little extra TP.
 The joy of going into nature is that you don’t need much.
 I feel like in the city it’s always about ID and money and your wallet and your phone and your laptop and….the great thing about heading out into nature is that you don’t need all that extra life getting in the way.
 But my hands get itchy if there’s nothing to write with.

-Do you have any Happier Hacks?
+Do you have any Happier Hacks or other outdoor tips?